We welcome applications from all backgrounds and ethnicities. You will need to meet some basic eligibility requirements before you can apply.

 Tattoos and piercings

-Careful consideration will be given to any tattoo on the neck, face and /or hands in deciding if it is acceptable.
+Careful consideration will be given by the force to any tattoo on the neck, face or hands in deciding if it is acceptable.
 This includes considering the size, nature and prominence of the tattoo.

 British National Party (BNP)